Seán McDermott Street: Scots Presbyterian Church

 The Scots Presbyterian Church is a notable Greek-revival style church built on the street in 1846; it was later a Salvation Army building and a grain store and the façade of the building remains a landmark on the street as of 2021.

 Gloucester Terrace

-Gloucester Terrace was a Regency terrace of six houses constructed around 1831 with a unified pediment located at what was later referred to as 45 to 50 Lower Seán MacDermott Street but originally forming a portion of Gloucester Street.
+Gloucester Terrace was a Regency terrace of six houses constructed around 1831 to a design of John Thomas Papworth with a unified pediment located at what was later referred to as 45 to 50 Lower Seán MacDermott Street but originally forming a portion of Gloucester Street.
 The houses were demolished in the 1950s to be replaced with an ESB substation and other public buildings.